 The non-governmental organisation INSOTEC was set up in the 1980s to offer business support and technical training to small businesses in the rural areas of Ecuador.
 Over the last 30 years, INSOTEC has developed into a microfinance institution that provides loans as well as training and business consultancy.
 Half of its client base is made up of small farmers while the other half are small-scale businesses in provincial towns.
-Given the organisation's strength and solid growth, Hivos-Triodos Fund and Triodos Sustainable Finance Foundation have provided INSOTEC with loans.
+Given the organisation's strength and solid growth, Hivos-Triodos Fund has provided INSOTEC with loans.

 KEY INDICATORS as of 31 December 2014:

 - number of loan clients: 15,595

 - average loan amount: EUR 1,317

 Whoever you are, and wherever you live in the world, you are likely to want permanent access to financial services.
 Microfinance banks play a crucial role providing access to finance to an increasing number of people living on low-incomes.
 We finance microfinance institutions because they help to build inclusive financial sectors, where the majority of people have access to financial services, leading to a sustainable basis for balanced social and economic development.